gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sergeant Dorbu was saying.

 Indy shook her head.
-"Letting you and yours stay here to heal up is one thing," she said, apologetically but firmly.
+"Your sentries are one thing," she said firmly.
 "But if your men start walking patrols, it'll look an awful lot like we're joining this fight."